 The problem with the film is that it's a religious satire, which leaves very little room for any lenience.

 The central board has also requested all the provincial boards to put a complete ban on the film, since there is no way in which the film can be edited to suit the audiences.

 Banned by the film censors but there is still the possibility of an appeal to the reviewing committee.

 A day before its grand opening in Dubai, Karan Anshuman's directorial debut, Bangistan, has been banned in United Arab Emirates.

 The reason for the ban may be to do with religious sensitivities.
 In Inida protestors cited an 'objectionable' scene in which a character is dressed up as the Hindu God, Hanuman, and later seen indulging in terrorist activities.

 The film has just been passed 12A uncut by the BBFC for moderate innuendo, threat, violence.

-reporting).
-The single, tiny island of clarity in the term terrorist activity is one non-exclusive reference to 18 U.S.C. Â§ 842(p), which makes it unlawful for a person to distribute information relating to explosives if the person has knowledge
+mandatory reporting).
+The single, tiny island of clarity in the term terrorist activity is one non-exclusive reference to 18 U.S.C. Â§ 842(p), which makes it unlawful for a person to distribute information relating to explosives if the

-users to self-censor to avoid being reported to the federal government as possible terrorists.
-Without further clarification, the law will likely put innocent political activists, journalists, engaged citizens, professors and students
+encourage users to self-censor to avoid being reported to the federal government as possible terrorists.
+Without further clarification, the law will likely put innocent political activists, journalists, engaged citizens, professors and

 With limited context for, say, a tweet or private direct message, service providers will err on the side of over-reporting and submit First Amendment-protected speech through content-flagging or automated monitoring systems.